Guidance for doctors who offer cosmetic interventions

 - ‘You must’ is used for an overriding duty or principle.

 - ‘You should’ is used when we are providing an explanation of how you will meet the overriding duty.

 - ‘You should’ is also used where the duty or principle will not apply in all situations or circumstances, or where there are factors outside your control that affect whether or how you can follow the guidance.

 To maintain your licence to practise, you must demonstrate, through the revalidation process, that you work in line with the principles and values set out in this guidance.
-Serious or persistent failure to follow this guidance will put your registration at risk.
+You must be prepared to explain and justify your decisions and actions.
+Only serious or persistent failure to follow our guidance that poses a risk to patient safety or public trust in doctors will put your registration at risk.